What is Beetroot?

 Beetroot, also know as beta vulgaris is a root vegetable.
 It is red in colour and packed with essential nutrients.
 It can be consumed raw, as a juice, baked, boiled or in our case as a powdered extract.

 It contains a number of antioxidant substances such as flavonoids, anthocyanins and betaine but the main compound that provides its benefits within the space of physical performance is that it contains high levels of inorganic nitrate (NO3).
-Intake of this has proven to be effective at increasing blood nitric oxide (NO) concentrations which can promote vasodilation and blood flow [1].
+This can support nitric oxide (NO) concentrations which can help support nutrients supply to the muscles for exercise.

 What is Beetroot 20:1 extract and its nitrate content?